warner/petmail/docs/build.md

 This app contains a copy of the virtualenv, into which the Petmail source has been fully installed, and uses the system-supplied Python executable.

-## Dependency Verification

-To keep the source tree small, Petmail's dependencies are not included.
-`python setup.py safe_develop` fetches these tarballs from PyPI.
-However (thanks to `peep`) the command verifies SHA256 hashes of the tarballs before using them.

-**(note: not available yet)** If you wish to avoid downloading additional files during the build_deps process, use a "SUMO" source tarball, which includes copies of the dependencies.
-You can also run `python setup.py fetch-deps` to download and verify them, after which `safe_develop` will not download anything.